nens/threedi-docs/source/d_qgis_plugin.rst

 This means that for *boundary conditions* nothing changes between API v1 and v3.
 Values are taken from the spatialite.
 The following requirements still hold for the boundary conditions:

 - number of entries have to be exactly the same
-- time has to be used the same (e.g. al time series have 0, 10, 20, 40 as time. it is not possible to have a boundary condition with the time as 0,15,20,40)
+- time have to be the same value (e.g. al time series have 0, 10, 20, 40 as time. it is not possible to have a boundary condition with the time as 0,15,20,40)

 *Initial water levels* are taken from the spatialite if the users selects this in the wizard, see the section on initial conditions below for a how to.